Trust New Art exhibitions and events

 For over 10 years, our arts programme includes visual arts, crafts, architecture, performance, writing and immersive installations.
 So far, we’ve worked with more than 300 artists to create new work inspired by the spirit of our places.
 The contemporary art will take you to unexplored areas, reveal hidden stories and help you see our places in different ways.

 This programme is supported by partnerships with Arts Council England and Arts Council of Wales.
 We regularly collaborate with arts organisations to commission and present work of the highest quality.
-Find out how to get involved here.
-As we come out of lockdown we're beginning to plan our future programme.
+Find out how to get involved here as we begin to plan our future programme.

 Discover what’s happening at a place near you…

 In 2019 we celebrated the first decade of Trust New Art.
 It was marked by a bold experimentation which challenged assumptions and gave alternative perspectives.
 More than 150 of our sites were involved and we worked with many renowned creatives, including Lubaina Himid, sculptor Antony Gormley, pop artist Sir Peter Blake and writer Robert Macfarlane.

 The artworks uncovered forgotten stories, stimulated debates and helped to connect people with places.

 There are many ways to get closer to Trust New Art, whether through volunteering at property, visiting a project, or perhaps you are interested in developing a partnership or working with us as a Trust New Art artist.